Suit In High Orbit; Strong Stench Of Terror

 My magnetic boots snapped on just as the thrusters kicked off.
 There was a double click, audible through the suit.
 I was on the hull of the parked ship, just forward of the vast fuel tanks it had in place of a cargo hold.

 There’s a trick to walking on a ship’s hull.
 A beginner can do it by leaving the magnets on and just sliding his boots along, but that makes a hellacious racket.
-Worse, it scrapes up the paint — and that’s no joke when the ship’s only armor is a thin enamel over sheet steel.
+Worse, it scrapes up the paint — and that’s no joke when the ship’s only armor is thin enamel over sheet steel.
 More primitive suits, you cut off the magnets manually, one boot at a time, taking turns as you move forward — but there, you’d risk separating from the ship.
 Recent example should tell you what happens if there’s even a little spin on the hull.

 But my suit was smarter than that — smarter than I was in a lot of ways, though not so good with the witty repartee.
 Shift your weight a certain way, rock the boots as you step, and presto!
 Walking is as easy as pop! pop! pop! and, before you know it, there you are at the airlock.
 Reach down and activate the manual release — some are locked, but if you think about it there’s really no point — then step inside, seal the hatch, switch on the pumps.
-Easy peasy and you’re inside, no sweat.
+Easy peasy and here we are; no sweat.

 Or this time, maybe a little sweat.
 I was standing just inside, looking down the barrels of two hand disruptors, each held by a crewman.
 Guess it was my day to be facing guns.